- Must visit

 Discover the best of Matera — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Matera trip today.

-Contemporary sculpture museum set inside the Sassi caves and historic Palazzo Pomarici.
-It is one of Matera’s most distinctive museum experiences.
+Contemporary sculpture museum set inside cave spaces and a historic palace in the Sassi, making it one of Matera’s most distinctive cultural visits.

-The more dramatic and photogenic of the two main Sassi districts, known for cave homes, rock churches, and sweeping ravine views.
+The more dramatic and ancient-looking of Matera’s two Sassi districts, filled with cave dwellings, viewpoints, and highly photogenic streets.

-Service is often included or covered by coperto.
-Tipping is not mandatory; round up or leave 5-10% for very good service.
-Small change for cafes and taxis is appreciated.
+Service is often included or covered by a coperto.
+Tipping is not required, but leaving EUR 1-2 at cafés or 5-10% for good restaurant service is appreciated.
+Round up taxi fares if helpful.

 Official public transport app

-Matera, Via Don Luigi Sturzo, Matera -> Matera Centrale, Matera
+Matera, Via Don Luigi Sturzo, Matera -> Matera Centrale

 Find answers to the most common questions about traveling from Palermo to Matera by bus.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest bus, the cheapest option, or tips for making the most of your visit at Matera, this guide helps you travel smarter and with confidence.